simonhw/campsite-bookings/README.md

 ### Imagery
 Images were chosen that show an attractive campsite and surroundings.
 Bright images showing tents near a lake and other forms of accommodation were selected to give a sense of an inclusive type of campsite.
 Images of people helping each other set up a tent were used for the "Need a Hand?" part of the About page.
 A beautiful drone/helicopter shot of a lake shore with a green landscape and mountains in the background was used in the index and About page to entice site users wishing to escape into nature for a relaxing holiday.

-The header image for smaller screens was either a tent and chair by the lake's edge or a closeup of books, a mug, and flask, and a camera on the floor of a tent.
+The header image for smaller screens was either a tent and/or chair by the lake's edge or a closeup of books, a mug, a flask, and a camera on the floor of a tent.
 The latter was used mainly for account pages and the Manage Bookings page to reflect their administrative nature.
 A wider image of the chair and tent was used for larger screens to make good use of the extra horizontal space.

 For the 404, 403, and 500 error pages, two different images were used.
 For the 403 page, an image of a diamond mesh fence was used to convey the sense of forbidden access.
-For the 404 and 500 error pages, an image of a worried man looking at his phone in the woods was used, to give the sense of being lost or something having gone wrong.
+For the 404 and 500 error pages, an image of a worried man looking at his phone in the woods was used to give the sense of being lost or something having gone wrong.

 ### Wireframes
 Wireframes were created in Balsamiq for the initial front-end design of the website.
 The mobile layout was designed first and the tablet and desktop were adapted from this.